-- 1. Describe the purpose of audit and how it supports implementation of Baby Friendly standards. - 2.
+- 1. Describe the purpose of audit and how it can help support implementation of Baby Friendly standards in their area. - 2.
 Explain the link between effective audit and the design and delivery of in-house education and consider how to use mothers' voices to support training. - 3.
-Recognise how audit can be a powerful tool to drive change within organisations and services. - 4.
-Demonstrate how to conduct sensitive and effective interviews of both mothers/parents and staff and carry out observations within areas of the service. - 5.
+Recognise how audit can be a powerful tool to drive change within organisations and individual neonatal units. - 4.
+Demonstrate how to conduct sensitive and effective interviews of both mothers/parents/primary caregivers and staff and carry out observations within areas of the unit. - 5.
 Consider how to extract common themes from audit results which can then be used as a basis to plan appropriate actions. - 6.
 Develop an understanding of the broader issues that may impact on audit results which can be included in planning. - 7.
 Describe effective presentation/dissemination of audit result across staff/senior management.